Dzaleka-Connect/dos/src/content/docs/services-guide.md

 ---
 title: Services Guide
-description: Learn how to find and use services on the platform
+description: Learn how to use and offer services on the platform
+section: guides
 ---

 ## Finding Services